thinkshout/thinkshout/blog/_posts/2020-11-30-fast-relevant.md

 author: joe
 published: true
 featured: false
-short: Building a site today is more complex than ever.
+short: "Building a site today is more complex than ever.
 Front-End developers need to balance the requirements of a design, the tools best suited for implementation, the long-term maintainability of the site by non-developers, and the ever-growing legal risks that can be part of a high-profile client site."
 tags:
   - accessibility
   - "web development"